openshift-evangelists/openshift-cookbook/users-and-role-based-access-control/how-do-i-enable-a-user-to-run-commands-as-a-cluster-admin.md

 $ oc get nodes --as system:admin
 ```

-By requiring the extra step of needing to explicitly say you want to impersonate the ``system:admin``, it makes it harder to make mistakes where you accidentally modify or delete resources objects you wouldn't normally have the access rights to modify.
+By requiring the extra step of needing to explicitly say you want to impersonate the ``system:admin``, it makes it harder to make mistakes where you accidentally modify or delete resource objects you wouldn't normally have the access rights to modify.

 Adding the ``sudoer`` role to a user can only be done by a user with existing cluster admin access.
 This is done using the ``oc adm policy add-cluster-role-to-user`` command.